w3c/web-locks/proto-spec.md

-**This is an early iteration focused on defining the algorithms for lock acquisition/release and a Promise-centric auto-releasing API.
-We not focus on this right now and instead get the desired API/behavior sorted out.**
+**This is an early iteration focused on defining the algorithms for lock acquisition/release.
+This may not match all the details of the README while we iterate on the API.**

 ----